Disneyland isn't close to reopening - KESQ

 Disneyland isn’t close to reopening

-Disneyland will likely stay closed for several more weeks after California released its long-awaited guidance Tuesday for how theme parks in the state can safely reopen.
+Disneyland will likely stay closed for at least several more weeks — and possibly months — after California released its long-awaited guidance Tuesday for how theme parks in the state can safely reopen.

 Disney’s California parks, which have been closed for seven months, will be allowed to reopen at just 25% capacity, and only after the county where it’s located reaches a lower level of Covid-19 cases — something that may take several weeks, if not months.